pm390/recsys2022/readme.md

 ## Transformer (a-b)

 These notebooks contains the code to train a transformer based NN.
-In the (a) notebook we train the network in a supervised fashion over all the train sessions except the last one, for which we compute the top 100 condidates.
+In the (a) notebook we train the network in a supervised fashion over all the train sessions except the last month, for which we compute the top 100 condidates.
-In the (b) notebook we train the network in a supervised fashion over all the train sessions and comèute the top 100 candidates for the test sessions.
+In the (b) notebook we train the network in a supervised fashion over all the train sessions and compute the top 100 candidates for the test sessions.

 ## LSTM (a-b)

 These notebooks contains the code to train a Bidirectional LSTM based NN.
-In the (a) notebook we train the network in a supervised fashion over all the train sessions except the last one, for which we compute the top 100 condidates.
+In the (a) notebook we train the network in a supervised fashion over all the train sessions except the last month, for which we compute the top 100 condidates.
-In the (b) notebook we train the network in a supervised fashion over all the train sessions and comèute the top 100 candidates for the test sessions.
+In the (b) notebook we train the network in a supervised fashion over all the train sessions and compute the top 100 candidates for the test sessions.

 ## GRU (a-b)

 These notebooks contains the code to train a GRU based NN.
-In the (a) notebook we train the network in a supervised fashion over all the train sessions except the last one, for which we compute the top 100 condidates.
+In the (a) notebook we train the network in a supervised fashion over all the train sessions except the last month, for which we compute the top 100 condidates.
-In the (b) notebook we train the network in a supervised fashion over all the train sessions and comèute the top 100 candidates for the test sessions.
+In the (b) notebook we train the network in a supervised fashion over all the train sessions and compute the top 100 candidates for the test sessions.

 # Final submission